davidgrier/pylorenzmie/README.md

 1. M. I. Mishchenko, L. D. Travis and A. A. Lacis, Scattering Absorption and Emission of Light by Small Particles (Cambridge University Press, 2002).
-1. G. Gouesbet and G. Grehan, Generalized Lorenz-Mie Theories (Springer, 2011).
+1. G. Gouesbet and G. Gréhan, Generalized Lorenz-Mie Theories (Springer, 2011).

 ### Computational methods